-Legend has it that the number of users who signed up to Hotmail raised to 3,000 per day, 100,000 users in the first month, 1 million users in half a year and 12 millions users in a year and a half.
+Legend has it that the number of users who signed up to Hotmail raised to 3,000 per day, 100,000 users in the first month, 1 million users in half a year, and 12 million users in a year and a half.

-Fun Fact: One of Hotmail co-founders was Indian-American.
-Upon sending 1 e-mail with the “PS I Love You” signature to a homeland friend, Hotmail registered 300,000 new sign ups from India.
+Fun Fact: One of Hotmail's co-founders was Indian-American.
+Upon sending 1 e-mail with the “PS I Love You” signature to a homeland friend, Hotmail registered 300,000 new sign-ups from India.